 Jaegher is a Belgian brand which builds “tailor-made” steel bicycles.
 It was founded by Odiel Vaneenooghe, a racing cyclist.
 Now, Odiel’s grandson, Diel Vaneenooghe owns the brand and he is also the master framebuilder.
 He measures every customer meticulously, builds every TIG welded frame (Interceptor and Ascender), and verifies every Jaegher cycle before it leaves the workshop.
 He grew up amidst the steel of our workshop in Ruiselede (West-Flanders).

 Diels’ father Luc (1958) is built of no lesser steel.
 For Luc, Eddy Merckx is not a god, but just one of the many racers who would stop by the family’s workshop.
 Merckx would come to pick up the bikes with which he won just about every race on the planet.
 When you choose a Jaegher frame with lugs (Raptor Pistier or Phantom), you can be sure that Luc will weld its state of the art.

 Luc learned his craft from his father Etienne (1932).
 Obsessed with bicycles, he started a café-come-bike shop in the fifties, in Ruiselede.
 Pouring pints and building bike frames, it doesn’t get more Belgian than that.

-“When it comes to aesthetics, nothing beats a hand-crafted steel bicycle: it’s stylish, timeless and pure.
+“When it comes to aesthetics, nothing beats a hand-crafted steel bicycle: it’s stylish, timeless, and pure.
 And when it comes to performance, steel is definitely top dog.
 To put it simply, there is still no better material to build a bike with.
-The latest generation of steel has made this more true than ever.”
+The latest generation of steel has made this truer than ever.”